Downtown Miami's Five Best Dance Clubs

-Being a Miami club kid mean be a hard life.
-It's not all Champagne and bathroom-stall snow showers.
-Sometimes, your favorite place is marked by developers and turned into rubble overnight.
-Sometimes, you love a place but no one else seems to care, and it slowly crumbles into faded nothingness, prompting half-hearted queries
+Life can be hard for a Miami club kid.
+It's not all champagne and bathroom-stall snow showers.
+Sometimes your favorite place is marked by developers and reduced to rubble overnight.
+Sometimes you love a place but no one else seems to care, and it slowly fades into nothingness, prompting half-hearted queries like, "Is that place even still open?"

 Many dance clubs have disappeared over the years, but Miami has never been a city of the past.
-We survive by looking forward, and quite a few dope spots have cropped up recently.
-For those who wish to keep the party going, we suggest one of these fabulous late-night faves.
+It survives by looking forward, and quite a few dope spots have cropped up recently.
+For those who want to keep the party going, we suggest one of these fabulous late-night faves.

+1. Club Space.
+Space: the final frontier.
+It's the place all good nights go to transform into holy-shit-how-am-I-still-standing afternoons.
+Though it doesn't operate throughout the week, Space is open for special events and should be your go-to spot for weekend all-nighters.
+The Terrace is a hallowed area where you can dance well after the sun rises.
+Whether you're catching a resident DJ or a special guest performance, the music and vibes will keep your ass shaking all night.
+The Ground is Space's poppin' live-music venue on the first floor that Miami didn't know it needed.
+It has found renewed spirit since the guys behind III Points and Link Miami Rebels took over.
+The biggest names in trance and house love to drop legendary, record-breaking sets at Space.
+It's more than 18 years old, and the Magic City is lucky to have it.
+34 NE 11th St., Miami; 786-357-6456; clubspace.com.

-Part cabaret, part megaclub, all rap music video fantasy land.
-E11even is the party that never stops – literally.
-The 24-hour club has never closed since it first opened in February of 2014.
+2. E11even.
+It's part cabaret, part megaclub, and all rap-music-video fantasyland.
+E11even is the party that never stops.
+The 24-hour club has been open round-the-clock since February 2014 and is ready for your all-night ragers any night of the week.
 It's a hedonistic playground of the highest order.
-Yes, there are topless dancers, but there's also former Cirque Du Soleil aerial performers and state-of-the-art lighting and sound.
+Yes, there are topless dancers, but there are also former Cirque du Soleil aerial performers and state-of-the-art lighting and sound.
 It's a double-decker party palace with a rooftop lounge and restaurant.
-It's constantly booking high-rate EDM acts.
+It's constantly booking highly rated EDM acts.
 Drake performed at E11even's New Year's 2016 shindig.
 It's not your average bachelor-party spot, but it's basically every Miami nightlife stereotype rolled into one odd but undeniably delicious burrito.
-Everyone has got to go at least once.
-That's an official Miami rule.
+Everyone must go at least once — that's an official Miami rule.
+29 NE 11th St., Miami; 305-829-2911; 11miami.com.

+3. 1306.
+Whether you want to chill out with a cocktail at the classy indoor bar or get down and dirty in the fresh air of the back patio, 1306 has something for everyone.
+Brought to you by the people who made Grand Central, a legend of downtown's old scene, 1306 has been known to book trivia nights, jam nights, big-ticket DJ sets, and special performances you don't want to miss.
+Just last year, Charli XCX made her Femmebot Fantasy a reality here.
+Pop in any given night to escape your Miami woes.
+When things get busy, they're really busy, but head to the front porch to escape the madness.
+1306 N. Miami Ave., Miami 305-377-2277; 1306miami.com.

 If you like this story, consider signing up for our email newsletters.